freerange/site/soups/show-and-tell/show-and-tell-38.snip.markdown

 ![Ben demonstrating how to extract data from the Kindle Cloud Reader](/images/blog/2017-11-08-show-and-tell-38-ben-g-kindle-library.jpg)

-Ben's son has read lots of books on his Kindle and Ben wanted some way of visualising them.
+Ben's son reads lots of books on his Kindle and Ben wanted some way of visualising them.
 He set about investigating how to scrape the Kindle Cloud Reader to get the data about the books in his son's library.
 This turned out to be unnecessary because the Kindle Cloud Reader stores its data in a SQL database stored in the browser.
-This meant that it was as easy as using Safari's "copy table" functionality to extract this data to a tab-separated file.
+This meant that extracting the data was as easy as using Safari's "copy table" functionality to generate a tab-separated file.

 The next step is to try to find pictures of the spines of books.
 A number of places have pictures of the front and back covers but none seem to have the spines.

 Although the database contains details of all books in the library, it only seems to include reading data (e.g. the page you're up to) for the books you've read in the Kindle Cloud reader.

-This is something I've been keen to have in the past.
+I've often wanted a way to visualise my reading history so I'm interested to see whether Ben makes any progress with this.

 ---